exercism/python/concepts/functions/about.md

     print("Hello")
 ```

-Above function can be called by using the following syntax:
+The above function can be called by using the following syntax:
 ```python
 >>> wish()
 Hello